rundsk/dsk/docs/90_DSK in Production/02_Hosting/Docker/Readme.md

 [available on docker hub](https://hub.docker.com/r/atelierdisko/dsk/tags).

-The [Design Definitions Tree](/The-Design-Definitions-Tree), that is the directory containing your design system documents, is not part of the container image and must be mounted into the container when running it.
+The [Design Definitions Tree](/The-Design-Definitions-Tree), that is the folder containing your design system documents, is not part of the container image and must be mounted into the container when running it.
 The example below uses a simple bind mount to make the documents available at the default `/ddt` location inside the container.